openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-canvasrenderingcontext2d.md

 getImageData(sx: number, sy: number, sw: number, sh: number): ImageData

-Obtains the **[ImageData](ts-components-canvas-imagedata.md)** object created with the pixels within the specified area on the canvas.
+Obtains the [ImageData](ts-components-canvas-imagedata.md) object created with the pixels within the specified area on the canvas.
+This API involves time-consuming memory copy.
+Therefore, avoid frequent calls to it.

-Since API version 9, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 9.

 **Parameters**